 You’d be surprised what a difference a small donation can make to a nonprofit charity.
-In 2011, when we were starting out, we were able to put together $200 for the Surfin’ Santa Paws Howliday Giving Drive from the “SURFice dog” Ricochet, the ASPCA’s Dog of the Year.
-This event was more than a “paw it forward” gift drive for children with illnesses; it was a way for Ricochet to visit elementary schools and teach hundreds of schoolchildren how to treat pets with kindness and respect.
+In 2011, when we were starting out (and were then named Pets Adviser rather than Petful), we were able to put together $200 for the Surfin’ Santa Paws Howliday Giving Drive from the “SURFice dog” Ricochet, the ASPCA’s Dog of the Year.
+This event was more than a “paw it forward” gift drive for children with illnesses; it also was a way for Ricochet to visit elementary schools and teach hundreds of schoolchildren how to treat pets with kindness and respect.

 As our website grew, we were in a position to make larger donations.
-In 2012, Pets Adviser was a sponsor of the Brooklyn Mutt Show, donating $500 to help defray expenses to run this event, held yearly to raise money for charitable causes.
-The third-annual Brooklyn Mutt Show raised funds for both the Sean Casey Animal Rescue and the Wild Bird Fund.
+In 2012, we were a sponsor of the Brooklyn Mutt Show, donating $500 to help defray expenses to run this event, held yearly to raise money for charitable causes.
+The 3rd-annual Brooklyn Mutt Show raised funds for both the Sean Casey Animal Rescue and the Wild Bird Fund.

 In May 2012, we made 2 separate donations of supplies totaling $100 to Purrfect Pals, a no-kill sanctuary for homeless cats in Arlington, Washington.
 Purrfect Pals is the largest cat-only adoption organization and sanctuary in the Pacific Northwest.

 In July 2012, we donated $100 to the Poodle Rescue of New England, an all-volunteer group that rescues and rehomes poodles and poodle mixes.